Dive planning

 When surfacing after a certain time, one is not completely saturated, but according to the table, one reaches a certain “repetition group”.
 This is a sign of how much nitrogen is in the body after the dive.

-The deeper you go, the less time you get to spend there.
+The deeper you go, the less time you are allowed to spend there.
 But: if you ascend slowly after the maximum time on the depth, you will reach the surface with a smaller repetition group than if you dive shallower and for longer.
 Why is that?

 Below the dive profile we see a heat map – a representation of tissue saturation.
 From this we can see the following things: